 Board of Supervisors, District 8: We are proud to endorse Rafael Mandelman once again, who received the highest favorability rating from our members out of all candidates in all the Supervisor races.
 We look forward to continuing our work with Sup.
 Mandelman in pushing for protected bike lanes on Valencia Street and expanding bike share throughout his district.

 Board of Supervisors, District 10: We’re proud to support two candidates with strong ties to the community to represent District 10, which includes historically black neighborhoods like Bayview-Hunters Point.
 We have worked with Theo Ellington in his previous role at the Warriors in ensuring the new Chase Center will have safe bike connections to their site in Mission Bay and will also have the best bike parking solutions of any arena in the country.
-Last year, we partnered with Shamann Walton in his role as the executive director of Young Community Developers through our Community Bike Build program, where we distributed 22 bikes to local youth in the Bayview to increase access to safe, healthy and affordable transportation choices.
+Last year, we partnered with Shamann Walton in his role as the executive director of Young Community Developers through our Bike It Forward program, where we distributed 22 bikes to local youth in the Bayview to increase access to safe, healthy and affordable transportation choices.

 We believe both would be strong partners to the SF Bicycle Coalition and would look forward to either Theo or Shamann as the next District 10 supervisor.

 BART Board of Directors, District 8: We are proud to endorse Janice Li for BART Director.
 Janice has been an employee at the San Francisco Bicycle Coalition since 2013 and has been Advocacy Director since 2015.
 She is a true champion for integrating bikes and transit, with deep experience working with communities and the City to improve safety and access for all people.
 We believe that no one is better qualified to represent the interests of people who bike on the BART board.